 Losses on oil and natural gas derivatives were approximately \$164 million for the year ended December 31, 2016, compared to gains of approximately \$1.0 billion for the year ended December 31, 2015, representing a variance of approximately \$1.2 billion.
 Losses on oil and natural gas derivatives were primarily due to changes in fair value of the derivative contracts and the impact of the declining maturity schedule from period to period of the Company's hedges.
-The fair value on unsettled derivative contracts changes as future commodity price expectations change compared to the contract prices on the derivatives, losses are recognized; and if the expected future commodity prices decrease compared to the contract prices on the derivatives, gains are recognized.
+The fair value on unsettled derivative contracts changes as future commodity price expectations change compared to the contract prices on the derivatives.
+If the expected future commodity prices increase compared to the contract prices on the derivatives, losses are recognized; and if the expected future commodity prices decrease compared to the contract prices on the derivatives, gains are recognized.

 The Company determines the fair value of our oil and natural gas derivatives utilizing pricing models that use a variety of techniques, including market quotes and pricing analysis.
 See "-Quantitative and Qualitative Disclosures About Market Risk" and Note 7 and Note 8 for additional details about our commodity derivatives.
-For information about our credit risk related to derivative contracts, see "-Liquidity and Capital Resources-Counterparty Credit Risk" below.
+For information about our credit risk related to derivative contracts, see "-Liquidity and Capital Resources- Counterparty Credit Risk" below.